 For most people, trekking to see gorillas and chimps in Uganda is a once in a lifetime experience and you want to come home with a plethora of memorable shots to show your family and friends.
 But what is the best way of getting these snaps?
 This guide will share with you our top tips for which lens to use when gorilla trekking and much more to ensure you get some great snaps from this once in a lifetime experience.
 View Post

 Kigali Rwanda is not on many people’s bucket lists.
 The only reason we went was as a convenient end point to our Ugandan/Rwandan safari.
 However rather than just being somewhere to rest our heads for 24 hours we found out that there is lots to do with 24 hours in Kigali.
-Here is our guide on what to do in Kigali for 24 hours.
+Here is our guide on to the best things to do in Kigali. .
 View Post

 Ok so just plane or car but that title is no where near as catchy.
 Uganda safaris are something that we always wanted to do.
 When we knew we were headed towards becoming a family, we decided to have one last blow out holiday to somewhere you can’t take kids.
 I am all for travelling anywhere with children but my line in the sand is a malarial zones.
 Therefore chose Uganda safaris and gorilla trekking as our last couple holiday.

 How to travel around Uganda – plane or drive safari?

 When we were initially looking at doing a safari one of the things we found is that if you want to be remote you need to take a small plane.
 I am not a fan of small planes.
 One of the big appeals of Uganda was the ability to drive across it.
 When we announced this most people thought we were mad.
 That our time would be wasted driving between locations.
 That the roads would be arduous and really hard going.
 In reality, nothing could be further from the truth.

 What is it like to drive across Uganda?